-- where a performance of live music whether amplified or unamplified takes place other than between 08:00 and 23:00 on any day; - where a performance of amplified live music does not take place either on relevant licensed premises, or at a workplace that is not licensed other than for the provision of late night refreshment; - where a performance of amplified live music takes place at relevant licensed premises, at a time when those premises are not open for the purposes of being used for the supply of alcohol for consumption on the premises; - where a performance of amplified live music takes place at relevant licensed premises, or workplaces, in the presence of an audience of more than 200 people; or - where a licensing authority intentionally removes the effect of the deregulation provided for by the 2003 Act (as amended by the 2012 Act) when imposing a condition on a premises licence or certificate as a result of a licence review.
+- Where a performance of live music whether amplified or unamplified - takes place other than between 08:00 and 23:00 on any day. - Where a performance of amplified live music does not take place either on relevant licensed premises, or at a workplace that is not licensed other than for the provision of late-night refreshment. - Where a performance of amplified live music takes place at relevant licensed premises, at a time when those premises are not open for the purposes of being used for the supply of alcohol for consumption on the premises. - Where a performance of amplified live music takes place at relevant licensed premises, or workplaces, in the presence of an audience of more than 500 people or - Where a licensing authority intentionally removes the effect of the deregulation provided for by the 2003 Act when imposing a condition on a Premises Licence or certificate as a result of a licence review.